-Protect your family in 2025 with the best parental control apps to manage screen time, block unsafe content, and keep kids safe online.
+Protect your family in 2025 with the best parental control apps to manage screen time, social media apps, lockdown ipads, and block unsafe content online to keep kids and your teenagers safe.
 Not every tool will be the right one for you, but these are the apps that I would personally recommend.

 When you buy through links on our site, we may earn an affiliate commission.
 Learn more

-Why it ranks first overall: Bark strikes the perfect balance between comprehensive monitoring and respecting children's privacy, making it the best parental control app for most families.
-It monitors over 30 social media platforms, texts, emails, and web activity using AI to flag only concerning content – parents don't see everything, just what matters.
-According to Pew Research Center, 95% of teens use social media daily, and Bark covers all major platforms with one affordable subscription.
+Why it ranks first overall: Bark balances monitoring with privacy better than anything else I’ve tested, making it the best parental control app for most families.
+It monitors 30+ social media platforms, texts, emails, and web activity using AI to flag only what matters – not every message.
+Parents get alerts about potential risks like bullying, drugs, or self-harm without having to read every conversation.
+As 95% of teens use social media daily (Pew Research Center), Bark’s coverage across iPhone, Android, and desktop platforms makes it one of the best parental monitoring apps available in 2025.

 What I liked: